mysql/mysql-utilities/doc/man/mysqlrplshow.rst

 .. option:: --format=<format>, -f<format>

    Specify the display format for column list output .
-Permitted format values are GRID, CSV, TAB, and VERTICAL.
-The default is GRID.
+Permitted format values are grid, csv, tab, and verticaL.
+The default is grid.
 This option applies only if :option:`--show-list` is given.

 .. option:: --master=<source>